timescale/docs/api/kurtosis.md

 kurtosis_x(summary StatsSummary2D, method TEXT) RETURNS BIGINT
 ```

-Calculate the [kurtosis][kurtosis], or the 4th statistical moment, of the values contained
+Calculate the [kurtosis][kurtosis], or the fourth statistical moment, of the values contained
 in a statistical aggregate.
 In a two-dimensional [`stats_agg`][stats-agg] use
 the `_y`/ `_x` form to access the `kurtosis` of the dependent and independent variables.